Triangular Loaf of Bread

 and the boundary walls of the temple.
 This was because the temple itself was believed

 King Mentuhotep II succeeded in reunifying Egypt at the end of the First Intermediate Period, a period of decentralized power that separates the Old and Middle Kingdoms.
 His reign of about fifty years saw the resurgence of a sophisticated art style.

-During the bread-making process, the grinding of flour and the mixing of dough, small stones, and the ever-present sand became part of any bread which was made, whether for offerings or domestic use.
+During the bread-making process, the grinding of flour and the mixing of dough, the ever-present sand and even small stones, became part of any bread that was made, whether for offerings or domestic use.
 These gritty elements wore down the enamel of the teeth which led to abscesses.
-Cavities, caused today by refined sugar, were not the culprits in tooth loss in ancient Egypt.
+Cavities, caused today by refined sugar and soft foods, were not the culprits in tooth loss in ancient Egypt.

 Inv. no.: 1981.1.14